soton-dsoc/blockchain-101/module_01_Cryptography/01_intro_to_cryptography.md

 A cipher is therefore composed of two functions: <em>encryption</em> turns a plaintext into a ciphertext, and <em>decryption</em> turns a ciphertext back into a plaintext.

+> briefly explain end demonstrate an exampe of Caesar Cipher

 ### Applications

 - End-to-end Encryption